PastVu/pastvu/README.md

 * When you upgrade continers to newer image, you may experience an issue when any CSS requests in the app result in 500 error and layout is severley broken.
 This happens when container is not able to overwrite CSS files (they are generated alongside `.less` files at `public/style/` directory).
 To fix the issue run `npx grunt clean:publicCss` from project directory and then start application.

+## Maintenance

 ### How to release

-See `npm version --help`.
-Don't forget to manually tag the `en` branch.
+Running `npm version v2.0.1` will produce a release commit and tag it as `v2.0.1`, following this step, you need to push branch HEAD and tag directly to `master` (not using PR).
+Don't forget to manually tag the `en` branch after master has been automerged to it, pull its latest state and tag `git tag v2.0.1-en`, then push tag upstream as well.
+Pushing tags should automatically build docker image for each tag and publish them in registry.